propublica/sunlight-congress/README.md

 Make sure you add the directory you use to the .gitignore file if it's not there already. "vendor/gems" has already been set aside for this purpose, in accordance with Bundler convention.

+For the python tasks, python 2.7 or higher is required.
+Tasks have not been tested for Python 3 compatibility.
+To install third party python dependencies, use pip and the requirements file: "pip install -r requirements.txt"

 = Running the development server